huggingface/diffusers/examples/community/README.md

 This pipeline adds experimental support for the image-to-video task using AnimateDiff.
 Refer to [this](https://github.com/huggingface/diffusers/pull/6328) PR for more examples and results.

+This pipeline relies on a "hack" discovered by the community that allows the generation of videos given an input image with AnimateDiff.
+It works by creating a copy of the image `num_frames` times and progressively adding more noise to the image based on the strength and latent interpolation method.

 ```py
 import torch
 from diffusers import MotionAdapter, DiffusionPipeline, DDIMScheduler